 For documents and more information concerning Export Controls as it relates to international travel, research, intellectual property, and training materials, please refer to the following information below:

-- International Travel Checklist (REQUIRED for all Travelers)
+- International Travel Checklist and Regulations (required for all travel abroad)

 - Checklist for Publications and Conferences